Definition

 - Nematodes (roundworms, this includes pinworms)

-- Syphacia muris (Oxyurid known as rat pinworm), most common parasite seen in rats.
-The life cycle is direct and requires only a short time, 11-15 days for completion of the cycle.
+- Syphacia muris (the Oxyurid known as rat pinworm), most common parasite seen in rats.
+The life cycle is direct and requires only a short time, 11 to 15 days for completion of the cycle.
 They are migratory moving after ingestion to the large intestine and then to the perianal area to deposit eggs.
-These eggs are then disseminated into the surroundings, surviving weeks, where they can be reingested or ingested by another rat.
+These eggs are then disseminated into the surroundings, surviving weeks, where they can be re-ingested or ingested by another rat.
 Age, sex, and immune status are factors.
 Weanling rats, particularly males, may be most affected.
 These numbers diminish with the age of the rat.
-This parasite is not considered pathogenic unless there is heavy infestation or in the immunocompromized, and then symptoms may include: constipation, fecal impaction, and rectal prolapse.
+This parasite is not considered pathogenic unless there is heavy infestation or in the immunocompromised, and then signs may include: constipation, fecal impaction, and rectal prolapse.
 Humans have their own species of pinworm, and are considered a wrong host for the rat pinworm because its life cycle can not be completed.

-- Aspicularis tetraptera (Oxyurid known as mouse pinworm), this parasite affects rats only rarely and is considered nonpathogenic, niches in the large intestine with the exception of the cecum.
+- Aspicularis tetraptera (Oxyurid known as mouse pinworm), this parasite affects rats only rarely and is considered nonpathogenic.
+It niches in the large intestine with the exception of the cecum.

-- Trichosomoides crassicauda (bladder threadworm), found in wall of bladder.
+- Trichosomoides crassicauda (bladder threadworm), found in the wall of the bladder.
 It can migrate to the lungs.
 Transmission is through eggs in the urine and can be passed from doe to offspring.
-Causes irritation to bladder, with resulting dysuria.
+It causes irritation to the bladder, with resulting dysuria.

-- Nippostrongylus muris, transmission by ingestion of eggs in feces, and found in the small intestine.
-It can produce pnuemonia and pulmonary hemmorhaging on migration of larvae through the lungs.
+- Nippostrongylus muris (mouse hookworm), transmission by ingestion of eggs in feces, and found in the small intestine.
+It can produce pneumonia and pulmonary hemorrhaging on migration of larvae through the lungs.

 - Cestodes (tapeworms)

 - Hymenolepis nana (Dwarf Tapeworm) transmission direct by ingestion of cysts, or by indirect transmission.
 Niches in the small intestine.
-These cyst can be found on fomites such as in cages, water bottles, litter, or carried on hands or spread through the air.
+These cyst can be found on fomites such as: in cages, water bottles, litter, carried on hands or spread through the air.

-- Hymenolepis diminuta (tapeworm) requires an intermediate host such as flea, cockroach, or grain beetle for transmission.
+- Hymenolepis diminuta (tapeworm) requires an intermediate host such as: the flea, cockroach, or grain beetle for transmission.
 It is found in the anterior ileum (part of intestine) of the rat.

 - Acanthocephala (entazoa)

-- Moniliformis moniliformis (thorny-headed worm), found in small intestine of rodents, and may cause enteritis.
+- Moniliformis moniliformis (thorny-headed worm), found in the small intestine of rodents, and may cause enteritis.

-Handwashing, insect control, proper care and early treatment for any household animal, is the key to prevention for many endo-parasites!
+*Note: It is important to be aware that good handwashing, insect control, and the proper care and early treatment for any household animal is the key to prevention for many endoparasites!

 Figures